wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari                    Expires March 9, 2017                 [Page 5]
+Kumari                  Expires January 13, 2019                [Page 5]

-Internet-Draft                  template                  September 2016
+Internet-Draft                  template                       July 2018

    1. I want to keep this document simple and focused and, more